 - Higher Chance of Needing a C-section: Older mothers have an increased risk of developing pregnancy-associated complications, resulting in caesarean delivery.
 One example of such complication is placenta previa, a condition wherein the placenta obstructs the cervix.

 - Higher Risk of Chromosomal Anomalies: Infants born to older mothers have an increased risk of some chromosome aberrations like Down syndrome.

 - Higher Risk of Pregnancy Loss: Older women have an increased risk of pregnancy loss, either by stillbirth or miscarriage, possibly because of foetal chromosomal anomalies or pre-existing medical issues.
 Studies found that a decrease in the eggs’ quality, along with a higher risk of chronic medical issues, such as diabetes and high blood pressure, could increase miscarriage risk.
-Seek help from a gynaecologist on monitoring the baby’s health during the last weeks of pregnancy.
+Seek help from best gynaecologist on monitoring the baby’s health during the last weeks of pregnancy.